Tornadoes' toll: Family members mourn those they lost - NewsBreak

 “I would just gasp because she could do the splits all the time, and she would just laugh,” Hooker recalled.
 “She loved dancing.”

-Annistyn was among at least 92 people who were confirmed dead across multiple states after more than 40 tornadoes pummeled a wide area last weekend.
-The victims included grandmothers, veterans and in some cases, multiple members of a single family.
-On one street in Bowling Green, Kentucky, 12 people died — eight of them children.
+Annistyn was among at least 92 people who were confirmed dead across multiple states after more than 40 tornadoes pummeled a wide area Dec.
+10. The victims included grandmothers, veterans and in some cases, multiple members of a single family.
+On one street in Bowling Green, Kentucky 12 people died — eight of them children.
 Seven of the 12 were members of one family.
-Their grief-stricken neighbors are surrounded by ruins that include countless children's toys.
+Their grief-stricken neighbors are surrounded by ruins that include countless children’s toys.

 “He was religious but it was a quiet, private faith,” Fields said.
 “He was truly just a good man.”